mulesoft-assets/template-sfdc2sfdc-contact-migration/README.md

 + `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
 + The path configured by default is `synccontacts` and you are free to change for the one you prefer.
 + The host name for all endpoints in your CloudHub configuration should be defined as `localhost`.
 CloudHub will then route requests from your application domain URL to the endpoint.
-+ The endpoint is configured as a *request-response* since as a result of calling it the response will be the total of Contacts synced and filtered by the criteria specified.
++ The endpoint is configured as a *request-response* since as a result of calling it the response will be the total of Contacts migrated and filtered by the criteria specified.

 ## businessLogic.xml<a name="businesslogicxml"/>